skmin-lab/unixmd/docs/source/objects/qm/prog_dftbplus.rst

 - **guess** *(string)* - Default: *'h0'*

   Initial guess method for the SCC scheme.
-The 'read' option with DFTB/SSR method is supported in 20.2 version (or newer).
+The *'read'* option with DFTB/SSR method is supported in 20.2 version (or newer).

-  + 'h0': Initial orbitals are generated from the diagonalization of non-SCC Hamiltonian.
+  + *'h0'*: Initial orbitals are generated from the diagonalization of non-SCC Hamiltonian.
-  + 'read': Reads "eigenvec.bin" file generated from previous step.
+  + *'read'*: Reads "eigenvec.bin" file generated from previous step.
     If **guess_file** exists, then "eigenvec.bin" file is used as initial guess at t = 0.0 s.

 \

 - **guess_file** *(string)* - Default: *'./eigenvec.bin'*

   Initial guess file for eigenvectors.
-It is vaild when **guess** is 'read' option.
+It is vaild when **guess** is *'read'* option.

 \

 - **state_interactions** *(boolean)* - Default: *False*

   Includes state-interaction terms to SA-REKS calculation.
-If this sets to True, the SI-SA-REKS states are calculated.
+If this sets to *True*, the SI-SA-REKS states are calculated.
   Otherwise, the SA-REKS states are obtained.
 It is valid when the number of states is larger than one.
 In general, it generates more reliable adiabatic states.